1. Processes

 }

-Each thread has a unique id of type g_tid
+Each task has a unique id of type g_tid

 .
 This id can be obtained from within